 Most people have no idea where to begin when they contemplate filing for a divorce.
-It is a stressful time for all, but there are important requirements you should be informed about if you are looking to obtain your divorce in Texas.
+It is a stressful time for all, but there are essential requirements you should be informed about if you are looking to obtain your divorce in Texas.

 GROUNDS FOR DIVORCE